Contact Lens Care

-You should never store your contact lenses in water, they should always be stored in contact lens solution.
-Although drinking water may seem like a safe option, it can cause bacteria to grow and quickly multiply.
-If you get any kind of water on your lenses (distilled, tap or otherwise), then you risk introducing bacteria to the eye area and developing an eye infection.
-These infections can cause vision loss or blindness, as they have done in several cases.
+You should never store your contact lenses in water.
+They should always be stored in contact lens solution.
+Although drinking water may seem like a safe option, it is not sterile and has bacteria within it that grow and quickly multiply.
+If you get any kind of non-sterile water on your lenses (distilled, tap or otherwise), then you risk introducing bacteria to the eye area and developing an eye infection.
+These infections can cause vision loss or blindness.

-Even washing your hands and not drying them properly can transfer water to your lenses, and that could be enough to give you an infection such as Acanthamoeba Keratitis, which you can develop when your lenses come into contact with contaminated water.
+Even washing your hands and not drying them properly can transfer water to your lenses, risking an infection such as Pseudomonas or Acanthamoeba Keratitis.
 Water can also cause your contact lenses to change shape which can then cause a lot of discomfort.
 We go into a bit more detail below as to why water can be so harmful to contact lens wearers.